AndersDeath/diary2/000-current.md

 # 26 Dezember - Dienstag - Berlin - 462 Tag der Einwanderung

 It's so cool to have a free day.
 I really like it.
 We were viewing another apartments today.
 It's a really cool variant but this place has 20 candidates.
+It's really hard to be chosen.